Does Your Life Lack Meaning And Purpose? You’re Not Alone!

 I wasn’t being true to myself, and I came to learn that I was living my husband’s dream and my soul had other plans for me.
 This disconnect impacted my emotional and physical health, as indicated by my stress hormone, cortisol, which resulted in a ripple of health issues.

+This lived experience clearly demonstrated to me that we are holistic beings and can’t separate our body, mind, soul or spirit.
+Years later, it inspired me to create a holistic framework for transforming our relationship with stress for inner peace, well-being, authentic happiness and fulfillment.
 When I was going through it, I didn’t understand what this soul hunger was all about.
 I tried many different things to find meaning in the life I had created.
 I travelled, golfed, socialized, painted, volunteered, did triathlons, and took courses in interior design.

 That sounds great, but feeling like something was missing and wrong with my perfect life left me feeling lost, confused, and stuck.
 The article, What Does It Mean If You Feel Something Is Missing In Your Life? identifies that there are 3 main reasons that many folks feel like something is missing.